 - Cost savings — When maintenance and support costs are built into the subscription-based, pay-as-you-go pricing of cloud applications, companies typically can save on hardware, software, upgrades, tech support and licensing.

-- Resource savings — Many companies are choosing to outsource their payroll and tax duties using the network cloud.
+- Resource savings — Many companies are choosing to outsource their payroll and tax duties using the cloud financial solutions.

 - Collaboration — A cloud services platform enhances user mobility and provides companies with a continuous, mobile-ready connection that syncs data instantly wherever there’s internet access.